linnykoleh/Spring/Notes.md

 - **READ_COMMITTED**: dirty reads are not possible when a transaction is used with this isolation level.
 This is the default strategy for most databases.
 But a different phenomenon could happen here: repeatable read: when the same query is executed multiple times, different results might be obtained.
 (Example: a user is extracted repeatedly within the same transaction.
 In parallel, a different transaction edits the user and commits.
 If the first transaction has this isolation level, it will return the user with the new properties after the second transaction is committed.)
 - **REPEATABLE_READ**: this level of isolation does not allow dirty reads, and repeatedly querying a table row in the same transaction will always return the same result, even if a different transaction has changed the data while the reading is being done.
 The process of reading the same row multiple times in the context of a transaction and always getting the same result is called repeatable read.
 - **SERIALIZABLE**: this is the most restrictive isolation level, since transaction are executed in a serialized way.
 So no dirty reads, no repeatable reads, and no phantom reads are possible.
 A phantom read happens when in the course of a transaction, execution of identical queries can lead to different result sets being returned.

+### Isolation Levels

+- 4 isolation levels available (from least strict to the most strict)
+	- READ_UNCOMMITTED
+	- READ_COMMITTED
+	- REPEATABLE_READ
+	- SERIALIZABLE
+- Not all isolation levels may be supported in all databases
+- Different databases may implement isolation is slightly different ways

+#### READ_UNCOMMITTED
+ - `@Transactional (isolation=Isolation.READ_UNCOMMITTED)`
+ - The lowest isolation level
+ - Dirty reads can occur - one transaction may be able to see uncommitted data of other transaction
+ - May be viable for large transactions or frequently changing data

+#### READ_COMMITTED
+ - `@Transactional (isolation=Isolation.READ_COMMITTED)`
+ - Default isolation strategy for many databases
+ - Other transactions can see data only after it is properly committed
+ - Prevents dirty reads

+#### REPEATABLE_READ
+ - `@Transactional (isolation=Isolation.REPEATABLE_READ)`
+ - Prevents non-repeatable reads - when a row is read multiple times in a single transaction, its value is guaranteed to be the same

+#### SERIALIZABLE
+ - `@Transactional (isolation=Isolation.SERIALIZABLE)`
+ - Prevents phantom reads

 ### Testing transactional methods